Auditing Process Decoded—Types of Medical Audits and Ways to Conduct Them

 - Mapping out the scope of conducting the audit: Before putting an auditing team together, you need to estimate the number of providers in the healthcare facility, number of billers, medical coders and people involved in the billing process to decide how big your team should be.
 It is crucial to have that knowledge for conducting the necessary in-depth evaluations regularly.

-- Ensemble auditing specialists for the medical audit: As per the guidelines of the American association of medical audit specialists, auditors and those who coordinate the audits should be capable of auditing principles and standards, billing procedure, medical coding audits and medical terminology, state and federal regulations, and HIPPA and confidentiality protocols.
+- Ensemble auditing specialists for the medical audit: As per the guidelines of the American association of medical audit specialists, auditors and those who coordinate the audits should be capable of auditing principles and standards, billing procedure, medical coding audits and medical terminology, state and federal regulations, and HIPAA and confidentiality protocols.
 The Practolytics team of auditors are a competent bunch of coding, billing and compliance experts who are well versed with high specificity coding practices and correct usage of code modifiers.
 They can assess your existing documentation and claims for any possible risk factors and provide suggestions for improvement.

 - Developing the auditing strategy: To stay unbiased on the auditing process, the most suitable strategy is to randomly choose a definite number of documents from each insurance payer per every provider in the facility.
 With the auditing team assembled and the scope of audit defined, one can commence reviewing the medical records to discover errors, disparities and ambiguities in the data.
 The documents can be strategically redistributed for evaluation among the team.